ZloVechno/academic-search/README.md

 The program will be compiled into `bin/gui/gui`.

-## Using
+## Usage

 ### Engines

 We support two basic engines: *Google Scholar* and *Microsoft Academic Search*.
-Search base of the first engine is larger than of the last one.
+Search base of the first engine is larger than of last ones.
-But if you want to search a lot of persons we recommend to use engine by *Microsoft* because *Google* will **ban** you soon in this case for a long time (several days) and will not response.
+But if you want to perform big search we recommend to use engine by *Microsoft* since *Google* will **ban** you soon for a long time (several days) and will not response.
 Also there are combined engine *Google Schoolar + Miscrosoft Academic Search* and two fake engines: single *Test Search* and combined *Double Test Search*.
 The two last engines simply wait random time and response with random results.